rinigus/geocoder-nlp/README.md

 libpostal: Used for input parsing; https://github.com/openvenues/libpostal

-libosmscout: Used for data import; http://libosmscout.sourceforge.net
+Nominatim: Used for data import; https://nominatim.org/